jessecanderson/transcarent_project/README.md

 - Update some animations.
 - I think that due to the number of network calls for the images that causes some timeout errors.
 Need to investigate that.
 - Fix web version.
+- Fix endless scrolling to check BEFORE it his the bottome of the grid view.